ben-novanus/open-alerts/README.md

 This is BETA software for testing!
 I am not responsible for any losses incurred.

-This is a daemon that accepts alerts from tradingview using webhooks and sends commands to the proper exchange using GOAT Alerts syntax (Soon to support AutoView syntax)
+This is a daemon that accepts alerts from tradingview using webhooks and sends commands to an exchange using GOAT Alerts syntax (Soon to support AutoView syntax)

 ### Requirements
 Python 3.5+